A tasty new event on Saturday, 9th December 2017

 Please be prepared to show your valid ID.
 Beers at the Basin is an R21 event.
 We are able to accept aNew Zealand Driver’s License, a New Zealand or Foreign Passport, or a HANZ 18+ card as identification.

 Festival gates are open from 11am – 7pm, and If you want to be organised and hit the ground running you can purchase festival currency at the event, 30 mins before gates open.

 Please note all bags are subject to inspection at any point during the event.
 Bottles, cans, glass, food, drink, alcohol, illicit drugs, illegal substances, fireworks, explosives or anything that can be used as a weapon cannot be brought into the festival.

-Also please leave your animals, furniture, smokes (including e-cigarettes) at home.
+Also please leave your animals, furniture and children at home.

 In order to protect the Basin Reserve, No high heels or stiletto heels are allowed into the festival.

 As you enter, you’ll be given a Festival Glass and your Festival Guide.
 And then you’re good to go!

 Beers at the Basin is a 100% cashless event.
 With no cash to handle, this helps our bars and food vendors process transactions quickly, which means more time for you to enjoy the festival.

 As mentioned above, your Entry Wristband will be loaded with any festival currency you’ve pre-purchased.

 This year, you can pre-purchase $30 festival currency with your ticket, and this will save you the onsite $2 activation fee.